Learn Best Practices

 Learn More and Register Now

-Explore techniques that have worked for your classroom in our “Continuity of Instruction” Canvas Community.
-Here, instructors from across the University can connect to discuss ways to enhance your class, student interactions, and content delivery, just to name a few.
+Explore resources for developing courses in our “Continuity of Instruction” Canvas Community.
+Here, instructors from across the University can find University-supported course building tools, a Pre-flight Course Checklist, a Syllabus Template, and more.
 Access the Community.

 Teaching Tips from Our Faculty